kef59000/thro-de/bash/Bash Scripting.md

 # Exercise 2: Variables 1
 Create a bash file with [this code](./bash_02_Variables-1.sh).
-There are different options to determin the outcome...
+There are different options to determine the outcome...

 # Exercise 3: Variables 2
 Create a bash file with [this code](./bash_03_Variables-2.sh).